exakat/php-dictionary/dictionary/brownfield.ini.rst

 Strategies for managing brownfield PHP code:

-+ Introduce static analysis tools, incrementally using a baseline file to suppress existing errors while preventing new ones.
++ Introduce static analysis tools, incrementally using a baseline file to suppress existing errors while preventing new ones
-+ Add a test harness around untested modules before refactoring them (characterisation tests).
++ Add a test harness around untested modules before refactoring them
-+ Use PHP-CS-Fixer or Rector to automate style and upgrade migrations without manual churn.
++ Use PHP-CS-Fixer or Rector to automate style and upgrade migrations without manual churn
 + Enforce ``declare(strict_types=1)`` file by file as modules are touched.

 .. code-block:: php